rosehgal/TrashEmail/README.md

 ### Credits
 ![TelegramAllTheThings](./telegram-group-all-the-things.jpg)
-Cant find one for the BOT.
+Can't find one for the BOT.
 L0L